AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

   * Two summary visualizations that display total and percentual changes from the previous month for:

     * **[!UICONTROL Core Analytics Core Reportable Rows]**.
 The total number of Content Analytics specific rows available over the past 13 months for the current month, with a percentage change compared to the previous month.
 For example, on February 1, 2024, the number shows the total rows available with an event timestamp from January 2023 to January 2024.
-    * **Monthly Content Analytics rows** | Tracks the number of Content Analytics rows available for reporting.
+    * **Monthly Content Analytics rows**.
+Tracks the number of Content Analytics rows available for reporting.
 Reportable rows are the ingested rows minus the rows that are skipped and deleted during ingestion.
 Reportable rows serve as a key metric for billing and data usage.

   * A stacked vertical bar visualization that displays the **[!UICONTROL Content Analytics Core Reportable Rows]** for the last 13 months.

     When you hover over any stacked bar in the visualization, a popup shows the number of rows for that specific part of the bar.
-In the example below, the core data reportable rows are shown for the current month (August 2025: 936M (936,347,325)).

 * A combined panel, showing two subpanels for:

-  +++ Monthly Content Analytics rows.
+  +++ Monthly Content Analytics rows

   The **[!UICONTROL Monthly Content Analytics rows]** subpanel measures the total number of monthly Content Analytics records added to the system each month, providing insight into data growth and ingestion rates.
 The subpanel provides a summary of this month's total ingested rows and the change from the previous month.